San Francisco Spring Fair Participation Kit

 Most people’s priority is to sell their work at the Fair, but also remember your work is being seen by thousands of attendees.
 This is your chance to make a lasting impression on a large audience, which often leads to future online sales, wholesale orders, editorial features, and other amazing opportunities.

-We strongly suggest bringing plenty of water, coffee, and snacks with you to keep you energized throughout the Fair.
+We strongly suggest bringing plenty of water, refreshments, and snacks with you to keep you energized throughout the Fair.
 Check out the Roster to see the Food + Drink participants that will be at the Fair!
 It is also helpful to bring a friend along to help run your booth and hold down the fort so you can take a couple of breaks throughout the day.

-NEW!
 CALIFORNIA SELLER’S PERMIT

 Rc Staff Contact Information